nim-lang/fusion/src/fusion/matching.rst

   "you can probably make a macro for that" -- Rika, 22-09-2020 10:41:51
   </p></blockquote>

+:Author: haxscramper
+:Version: 0.7

-This module implements pattern matching DSL.
+This module implements pattern matching for objects, tuples, sequences, key-value pairs and case objects.
+DSL can also be used to create object trees (AST).

 ## Use example